 Giovanni Tarantino (PhD 2004, F.R.Hist.S.) is Research Lecturer in Early Modern History at the University of Florence, Chair of the COST Action People in Motion: Entangled Histories of Displacement across the Mediterranean (1492-1923), and Co-Editor of the journals Cromohs: Cyber Review of Modern Historiography and Emotions: History, Culture, Society.
 He is a member of the Program ‘History in the Public Sphere’ (Joint Recruitment Committee).
 He specialises in Early Modern Intellectual History and History of Emotions.
 His publications include Republicanism, Sinophilia and Historical Writing: Thomas Gordon (c.1691–1750) and his History of England (2012); Lo scrittoio di Anthony Collins (1676–1729) (2007) and Martin Clifford (1624-1677): Deismo e tolleranza nell'Inghilterra della Restaurazione (2000).
 He has contributed to major discipline-defining projects including the Wiley-Blackwell Encyclopedia of Philosophy of Religion (forthcoming in 2021); The Oxford Handbook of English Prose, 1640‒1714 (forthcoming in 2021); The Routledge History Handbook of Emotions (2019); Christian-Muslim Relations: A Bibliographical History 1500‒1900 (2019); A Cultural History of Emotions (2019); Early Modern Emotions: An Introduction (2017).
 He has recently co-edited (with Charles Zika) Feeling Exclusion: Religious Conflict, Exile and Emotions in Early Modern Europe (2019) and (with Paola von Wyss-Giacosa) Through Your Eyes: Debating Religious Alterities (16th-18th centuries) (2020).
 He was selected as Hans Kohn Member in the School of Historical Studies at the Princeton Institute for Advanced Study, a Resident Fellow of the Käte Hamburger Kolleg 'Dynamics in the History of Religions' at Ruhr University Bochum (twice), a Research Fellow of Australian Research Council Centre of Excellence for the History of Emotions, for which he also served as National Research Development Manager.

-2014: Abilitazione Scientifica Nazionale (ASN).
-The five-member assessment committee of the Italian National Scientific Qualification has unanimously judged my publications and research as eligible for appointment at the level of Associate Professor within the Italian University system
+2014 & 2020: Abilitazione Scientifica Nazionale (ASN).
+Two five-member assessment committees have unanimously judged my publications and research as eligible for appointment at the level of Associate Professor within the Italian University system.

 2005: Post graduate Certificate in librarianship (ICCU, Istituto Centrale per il Catalogo Unico delle Biblioteche Italiane e per le Informazioni Bibliografiche)